 Rules of the Roads and Woods

-Here are a few rules we insist upon for riding safely and respectfully on and off road; they're distilled from Massachusetts' Code of Regulations regarding operation of bicycles (to read the regulations, click here); from the teachings of America By Bicycle's quintessential transcontinental ride leader, Mike Monk; from the writings of John Allen (http://www.bikexprt.com/index.htm), author of a must-read manual for surviving in traffic; and from years of riding with accomplished and long-lived (read road-smart) riders associated with the Northeast Bicycle Club, Charles River Wheelmen, and the New England Mountain Bike Association:
+Here are a few rules we insist upon for riding safely and respectfully on and off road; they're distilled from Arizona’s Revised Statutes (ARS-28) regarding the operation of bicycles (Arizona cycling regulations); from the teachings of America By Bicycle's quintessential transcontinental ride leader, Mike Monk; from the writings of John Allen (http://www.bikexprt.com/index.htm), author of a must-read manual for surviving in traffic; and from years of riding with accomplished and long-lived (read road-smart) riders associated with the Northeast Bicycle Club, Charles River Wheelmen, the New England Mountain Bike Association, and the Phoenix Metro Bicycle Club:

 - First and foremost, always wear a helmet.
 If you're on the bike without a helmet, no matter what the excuse (just warming up, just riding to the rest room, just checking the wheels, we've heard 'em all) we will, for sure, get on your case.